🧬

 Unique facts and fascinating details

-• The breed's white coat was historically selected so shepherds could easily distinguish their dogs from wolves at night.
+• The white coat was specifically selected by shepherds so that the dog could be easily distinguished from wolves in the dark.

-• The breed has been used successfully in Australia to protect Little Penguins from foxes on Middle Island.
+• The breed has been used successfully in Australia to protect Little Penguins from foxes, showcasing their versatility beyond traditional sheep guarding.

 Frequently Asked Questions